gctools-outilsgc/aurora-design-system/documentation/pages/typography.md

 ### Font Choice

-Both fonts chosen for this design system enhance accessibility and readability.
+Both fonts are chosen for this design system to enhance accessibility and readability.
 Sans-serif fonts have a simpler structure than serif and script fonts, so users with reading disabilities or visual impairments are able to more easily decipher characters.

 If you choose to use fonts other than the ones listed here, it is recommended that your digital product use sans-serif rather than serif or script fonts.